Fine Art Summer School

 The full course fee is £2,700 for the full duration of the course.

-Successful applicants will be notified by email during the week of 27 March 2017.
+Successful applicants will be notified by email within 2 weeks after their application.
 Your place will be secured once the fee is paid.

 Register interest to download full course description.